TZstatsADS/Fall2016-proj4-Stunnaisland/lib/README.md

 The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).

-The programs that I used in this project are clustering and topic modeling to rank the music lyrics.
+The programs that I used in this project are the following:

+1. Clustering
+2. Topic Modeling

+Clustering algothrim program looks at words and lyrics clusters that are similar to each other and to rank these movies according.